jmejia8/Metaheuristics.jl/README.md

 ### ECA

 ECA is a new metaheuristic optimization algorithm based on center of mass.
-ECA minimizes an non-negative objective function.
+ECA minimizes a non-negative objective function.

 #### Parameters
 - **mfunc:** objective function